BASIS OF PRESENTATION AND ACCOUNTING POLICIES

 The Company has historically incurred losses from operations.
 In the past, these losses have been financed through cash on hand or capital raising activities including borrowings or the sale of newly issued shares.

-The Company had $133.6 million of current assets and $71.9 million of current liabilities as of March 31, 2022.
-During the three months ended March 31, 2022, the Company used $14.9 million in cash flow from operating activities.
-The Company is investing heavily in 5G research and development and the Company expects to continue to use cash from operations during the remainder of 2022 and through the first half of 2023.
-Cash on hand and borrowing capacity under our Assignment Agreement, Resignation and Assignment Agreement and Credit Agreement (the “Fortress Credit Agreement”) with DBFIP ANI LLC (“Fortress”) (see Notes 7 and 9) may not allow the Company to reasonably expect to meet its forecasted cash requirements.
+The Company had $47.8 million of current assets and $172.3 million of current liabilities as of September 30, 2023.
+During the nine months ended September 30, 2023, the Company used $29.4 million in cash flow from operating activities.
+The Company is investing heavily in 5G research and development and the Company expects to continue to use cash from operations during the remainder of 2023 and through the first half of 2024.
+At the closing of the Mimosa sale, the Company received $10.5 million in cash after debt, debt related fees and interest of approximately $45.0 million were paid to the lender and approximately $4.5 million of transaction costs which were paid with the proceeds.
+An additional $1.2 million of transaction costs were accrued and $0.6 million is due on January 1, 2024 with the balance owed at the earlier of a Company transaction closing or August 11, 2024.
+Cash on hand will not allow the Company to reasonably expect to meet its ongoing cash requirements and it is dependent on additional financing under our Assignment Agreement, Resignation and Assignment Agreement and Credit Agreement (as amended, restated, and otherwise supplemented and modified, the “Fortress Credit Agreement”) with DBFIP ANI LLC (“Fortress”) (see Note 10) to finance its current cash shortfalls until a suitable strategic transaction or other financing options come to fruition.

-In order to address the need to satisfy the Company’s continuing obligations and realize its long-term strategy, management has taken several steps and is considering additional actions to improve its operating and financial results, which the Company expects will be sufficient to meet the prospective covenants of the Company’s senior secured convertible notes and senior term loan and provide the ability to continue as a going concern, including the following:
+In order to address the need to satisfy the Company’s continuing obligations and realize its long-term strategy, management has taken several steps and is considering additional actions to improve its operating and financial results, including the following:

 Financial instruments, which potentially subject the Company to concentration of credit risk, consist primarily of cash and cash equivalents, restricted cash and accounts receivable.
 The Company places its cash and cash equivalents in highly rated financial instruments.
 The Company maintains certain of its cash balances in various U.S. banks, which at times, may exceed federally insured limits.
 The Company has not experienced any losses on such accounts.

-The Company’s accounts receivable are derived from sales of its products and approximately 66.9% and 71.3% of product sales were to non-U.S. customers for the three months ended March 31, 2022 and 2021, respectively.
-Two customers accounted for $29.8 million or 59.8% of the net accounts receivable balance as of March 31, 2022 and two customers accounted for $17.4 million or 53.7% of the net accounts receivable balance as of March 31, 2021.
+The Company’s accounts receivable are derived from sales of its products and approximately 81.3% and 57.3% of product sales were to non-U.S. customers for the three months ended September 30, 2023 and 2022, respectively and approximately 78.9% and 57.7% of product sales were to non-U.S. customers for the nine months ended September 30, 2023 and 2022, respectively.
+Two customers accounted for $6.9 million, or 62.5%, of the net accounts receivable balance at September 30, 2023 and two customers accounted for $20.2 million, or 47.8% of the net accounts receivable balance at September 30, 2022.
 The Company requires payment in advance or payment security in the form of a letter of credit to be in place at the time of shipment, except in cases where credit risk is considered to be acceptable.
-The Company’s top three customers accounted for 73.1% and 60.7% of revenue for the three months ended March 31, 2022 and 2021, respectively.
-For the three months ended March 31, 2022, the Company had three customers whose revenue was greater than 10% of the three month period’s total revenue.
-For the three months ended March 31, 2021, the Company had one customer whose revenue was greater than 10% of the three month period’s total revenue.
+The Company’s top three customers accounted for 69.7% and 50.8% of revenue for the three months ended September 30, 2023 and 2022, respectively, and 69.8% and 65.8% of revenue for the nine months ended September 30, 2023 and 2022, respectively.
+For the three and nine months ended September 30, 2023, the Company had two customers whose revenue was greater than 10% of the three-month and the nine-month period’s total revenue.
+For the three months and the nine months ended September 30, 2022, the Company had three customers whose revenue was greater than 10% of the three-month and nine-month period’s total revenue.

-The Company received 88.1% and 95.5% of goods for resale from five suppliers in the three months ended March 31, 2022 and 2021, respectively.
+The Company received 71.0% and 90.2% of goods for resale from five suppliers in the three months ended September 30, 2023 and 2022, respectively.
+The Company received 87.4% and 86.9% of goods for resale from five suppliers in the nine months ended September 30, 2023 and 2022, respectively.
 The Company outsources the manufacturing of its base station products to contract manufacturers and obtains subscriber terminals from vendors in the Asia Pacific region.
 In the event of a disruption to supply, the Company would be able to transfer the manufacturing of base stations to alternate contract manufacturers and has alternate suppliers for the majority of subscriber terminals.

 Recent Accounting Pronouncements